Our School App Stay connected on the go...

 In Early Years teachers assess children on entry to Reception using Tapestry.
 In the first half of the Autumn term, teaching staff observe the children in a variety of task and play based situations to facilitate assessment judgements to be made against a set of statements.

 In Reception children are continuing to be assessed against the Foundation Stage Profile.
 Evidence for judgements against each of the statements is collected through observations, books and discussions, and depending on these judgements children may be described as having achieved the ‘Good Level of Development’ measure at the end of the Reception year.
 The school engages in regular moderation of these judgements within our pyramid of schools.
-The data is recorded on a termly basis in Target Tracker for monitoring and target setting.
+The data is recorded on a termly basis on SIMs for monitoring and target setting.

 Standardisation and Moderation